KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

 "Respondent Age" as the `weighting_label` if selecting the question for default weighting.

 The Survey dimension also supports a form of hierarchical generic metadata entry that can be used to feed KnowledgeHound's flexible survey metadata.
-This field can be omitted or left as an empty object `"metadata": {}` if not desired:
+This field can be omitted or left as an empty object `"metadata": {}` if not desired.

+NOTE: At this time, metadata using this method can only be set at first-time Data API survey creation, not during updates.

 To set metadata fields, include `metadata` as an object containing the desired metadata field name as a key and the field value as a value.
 You can specify multiple fields: